 This newsletter is decidedly not straight.
 It’s actually about the LGBTQ+ folks fighting for a more inclusive future in the Boy Scouts of America.
-It gives Scouters, parents, families and allies the inside story of how this organization is changing—and how you can play a part in making it happen.
+It gives scouters, parents, families and allies the inside story of how this organization is changing—and actionable information they can use to play a part in that transformation.

 Who am I?

 This newsletter is written by me, Mike De Socio, a queer journalist and eagle scout.
-I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist reporting on the BSA’s gay membership controversy.
-Now I live in upstate New York with my partner, and work as an independent journalist covering cities, climate change and the LGBTQ+ community.
+I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist covering the BSA’s gay membership controversy.
+Now I live in upstate New York with my partner, and work as an independent journalist reporting on social justice and solutions.

 There are two ways to subscribe to Morally Straight, but either option will ensure you don’t miss a thing.

 Sign up for free, and you’ll receive one email every week, on Fridays at 9 a.m.
 Eastern.
 These posts include: